Skip to main content

 Essential requirements

 If you are undertaking a course with clinical or fieldwork placements you must demonstrate compliance with the following checks and requirements.
 It is your responsibility to ensure that the correct documentation is obtained prior to commencing clinical/fieldwork placements.
-A national and/or international police check and a current Working with Children check is required regarding suitability to undertake clinical/fieldwork placements.
+A national and/or international police check is required, along with a current Working with Children check.
+Students are also required to undertake the necessary vaccinations in order to protect students and the public (refer to the Faculty of Health - paramedicine web page); and students must be able to meet all inherent requirements (refer to the CDU inherent requirements - paramedicine web page) and fitness to practice requirements (refer to the paramedicine web page).

 English language requirements